argadewanata/ML-Bangkit-Capstone-Project/README.md

 ## Formatting all the data using pandas
 To ensure the accuracy of our sentiment analysis, we follow a formatting step to enhance the data and optimize the results.
 The initial data is in JSON format, which we load and convert into a pandas dataframe.
 By transforming the data into a dataframe, we gain the ability to easily manipulate the information.
 This includes creating new columns, duplicating dataframes, merging data, and more.
 In this [Python notebook file](https://github.com/argadewanata/ML-Bangkit-Capstone-Project/blob/main/Data%20Cleaning/Revision%202/Cleaning_data_03_revised.ipynb), we perform necessary manipulations on the dataframe to align it with our requirements, and subsequently export it to separate CSV files.
 From this previous [JSON file](https://github.com/argadewanata/ML-Bangkit-Capstone-Project/blob/main/GetData/JSON_Response/1City_v1_all_fields.json), we get [Places.csv](https://github.com/argadewanata/ML-Bangkit-Capstone-Project/blob/main/Database/CSV/Places.csv), [types.csv](https://github.com/argadewanata/ML-Bangkit-Capstone-Project/blob/main/Database/CSV/types.csv), and [OperationHours.csv](https://github.com/argadewanata/ML-Bangkit-Capstone-Project/blob/main/Database/CSV/OperationHours.csv).

+## Building a new machine learning model using indobert transfer learning
+Once we have obtained the [Review.csv](https://github.com/argadewanata/ML-Bangkit-Capstone-Project/blob/main/Sentiment%20Analysis/cleaned.csv) dataset, our next step is to build a sentiment analysis model based on the reviews provided.
+Prior to conducting the analysis, we will first clean the text reviews using regular expressions to eliminate numbers, single characters, multiple whitespaces, and special characters.
+Furthermore, we will utilize [this](https://github.com/argadewanata/ML-Bangkit-Capstone-Project/blob/main/Sentiment%20Analysis/new_kamusalay.csv) resource to standardize all Indonesian slang words into a uniform format.
+Additionally, we will employ [this](https://github.com/argadewanata/ML-Bangkit-Capstone-Project/blob/main/Sentiment%20Analysis/stopwordbahasa.csv) dataset to remove any stopwords that may affect the analysis process.